 Here's how you can capitalize on 2018's top food concept trend:

 Bring the garden into your kitchen.
 Literally.

 We know it's not always possible to have a true garden right outside your restaurant or Florida foodservice operation, but it is possible to bring a garden inside.
-Essentially, you can bring the farm as close to the table as possible, and a GardenChef Growing Cabinet from Carter-Hoffman is an easy way to do it.
+Essentially, you can bring the farm as close to the table as possible, and a GardenChef Growing Cabinet from Carter-Hoffmann is an easy way to do it.

 Growing cabinets allow operators the ability to provide organic ingredients with high nutritional values and great flavors -- year round.
 Just plant and grow until you're ready to harvest, which can be as little as seven days.

 These fully-automated growing systems control light, water, and air circulation for optimal growth, and they come with 39 pre-programmed cycles for the most common types of greens.
 Custom cycles are also available.